Mellon Mays Undergraduate Fellowship

 The Andrew W. Mellon Foundation established the MMUF program to assist eligible undergraduates enter into PhD programs and the professoriate.
 Nationwide, MMUF has over thirty chapters and three chapters in South Africa.
 The Columbia University chapter was established in 1996 and since then 50% of our alumni have entered PhD programs and/or earned terminal degrees.
 Our program focuses on research experience, building intellectual connections with a range of faculty, and developing the skills necessary to identify, apply to, and thrive in the right PhD program.

 Accepted fellows receive a yearly stipend of $4000 and summer research funding up to $4500 for each of two summers.
-In addition, they are eligible for travel expense reimbursement up to $800 and, for seniors, a research stipend of $400.
+In addition, they are eligible for travel and research expense reimbursement up to $800.
 After entering a Ph.D. program in one of the designated fields, Mellon fellows are eligible for up to $10,000 in undergraduate tuition loan repayment.

 Questions?
 Contact Ariella Lang, Associate Dean of Academic Affairs and Director of Undergraduate Research and Fellowships.